 Buchang: He does miss, but his daily wage of three reales is not even enough for food.

-According to an article I found in Wikipedia, the Philippine real was the currency in use until 1852 when the peso was introduced at the rate of 8 reales to 1 peso.
-It is unclear whether the 3 reales in the conversation was just another manner of saying 0.37 pesos or less than half a peso.
+According to an article, I found in Wikipedia, the Philippine real was the currency in use until 1852 when the peso was introduced at the rate of eight reales to one peso.
+The three reales in the conversation could have been equivalent to 0.37 pesos or less than half a peso.

 The word jornal (daily wage) is a word that is not used very much today, Chabacano speakers today simply say sueldo.